PrivaLog: a privacy-aware logic programming language: Implementation and Evaluation

-\paragraph{Ship arrival time (\texttt{ship\_mintime.pl})} This is the running example of Section~\ref{sec:example}.
 The size of table \texttt{port} is fixed to 5, and the ``input size'' denotes the size of the \texttt{ship} table.
 The compilation time does not depend on the private data, so it is the same for any number of inputs.
-The times of finding the solution set and deduplication grows linearly in the number of rows in a single table.
-Computing the minimum takes more time since its the communication complexity is $O(n \log(n))$ for the privacy-preserving algorithm used for finding minimum.
+The computation times grow linearly in the number of rows in a single table.
+Computing the minimum is a relatively expensive operation, which takes more time.

-\paragraph{Ship delivered cargo (\texttt{ship\_sumcargo.pl})} The previous example turn out to be very slow because of the minimum aggregations.
-Let us show how a similar example would work with a sum aggregation, which is much simpler in terms of secure MPC, as it does not require any network communication.
+\paragraph{Ship delivered cargo (\texttt{ship\_sumcargo.pl})} Let us show how a similar example would work with a sum aggregation, which is much simpler in terms of secure MPC, as it does not require any network communication.
 Let us state the query as ``how much cargo of certain type arrives at a certain port within certain time?''.
 We need to slightly modify the rule for \texttt{arrival} and the goal.

 \begin{small}

 \end{small}